tienduy-nguyen/thehackingproject/README.md

 ### :heavy_check_mark: Week 1: Introduction Week

 - Day 1: Start learning HTML, CSS and create the first page: MotherFuckingWebsite with 3 different versions
-- Day 2: Reproduce google page
+- Day 2: Validate project: Reproduce google page
 - Day 3: Start learning git, github and deploy online google page of day 2 with githubpage
 - Day 4: Start learning bootstrap and create our page startup
 - Day 5: Create a landing page
 - Weekend: Review ourselves

+<a name="week2"></a>

+### :arrow_forward: Week 2: Programming with Ruby

+- Day 1: Team work on GitHub & installation all tools for Ruby & Ruby on Rails
+- Day 2: Validate project: the exercices in Ruby
+- Day 3: Correction project & OOP in Ruby
+- Day 4: Validate project: Ruby basics
+- Day 5: Correction project & Kata challenge day

   :arrow_right: In progress: I'm here

-<a name="week2"></a>
+<a name="week3"></a>

-### :arrow_forward: Week 2-4: Programming with Ruby
+### :arrow_forward: Week 3-4: Programming with Ruby

 <a name="week5"></a>